Antares-Network/.github/profile/README.md

 - 👯 We're looking to collaborate on [MultiESP](https://github.com/Antares-Network/MultiESP)

+- 🕝 Future project will be a dashboard for [Antares Bot](https://github.com/Antares-Network/AntaresBot) at [Ares](https://github.com/Antares-Network/Ares)

 - 🤝 We're looking for help with [Bungee Automatic Server Manager](https://github.com/Antares-Network/BASM)

 - 👨‍💻 All of our projects are available at [https://github.com/Antares-Network](https://github.com/Antares-Network)